Frequently Asked Questions

 What do we do if we have a defective, damaged (e.g. swollen), or recalled (DDR) battery?

-Contact Customer Service at 1.888.224.9764.
+Contact Customer Service.
 They will review with you whether the battery requires special handling.
 DDR batteries must be shipped in packaging that complies with Transportation Canada requirements for the transportation of damaged, defective or recalled batteries.

 Damaged, Defective and Recalled Batteries